yui/yui3-gallery/src/gallery-datepicker/README.md

 - input (String|Node): The date input field to transform.
 Required.

 - btnContent (String): HTML to place inside the generated calendar launcher button.

-- btnClass (String): A classname to give to the generated button.

 - date (Date): The default selected date.
 If not provided, the calendar uses whatever is initially in the input's value.